Unraveling the Mystery of Adhesions and Pelvic Pain

 Adhesions that develop around the organs (viscera) can disrupt a number of functions, including normal organ mobility.
 Organs are dynamic and move with each breath and as digestion occurs throughout the day.
 There can be fascial restrictions around the bladder, intestines, diaphragm, kidneys, ovaries, uterus, tailbone, pelvic floor, prostate (males) and nerves.
 Here are some examples of how adhesions can disrupt function:

-BLADDER - The bladder is like a water balloon that takes up space as it fills with urine to expand upwardly.
-If the fascia around it is restricted, the bladder cannot hold as much urine, which can result in frequent urination, urethritis (pain or burning in the urethra), urgency to void or nocturia (nighttime voiding).
+Adhesions around the bladder can restrict the mobility of the bladder to fill with urine.
+The bladder is like a water balloon that needs to expand and move upward as it fills with urine.
+If the bladder cannot hold as much urine, the result can be frequent urination, urethritis (pain or burning in the urethra), bladder pain or prostatitis in males, urgency to void or nocturia (nighttime voiding).
 Many individuals are surprised that after only one or two sessions of visceral mobilization, they are able to sleep through the night.
 Some women have this problem for 10 plus years and assumed it was “normal.”

-LARGE INTESTINE/ COLON - The large intestine acts as a tunnel for stool to move through.
+Adhesions around the colon or large intestine can contribute to pain and dysfunction.
+The large intestine acts as a tunnel for stool to move through.
 If the tunnel has scar tissue around it and is constricted, it can lead to small stools or a backup of stool or constipation.
 The cecum (beginning of the colon on the right side) and the sigmoid (end of the colon on the left side) runs parallel to the iliopsoas muscle (hip flexor) on each side.
 An individual can have persistent hip flexor tightness if there are unaddressed adhesions around the large intestine.
+The risk of small bowel obstruction (SBO) which can be life threatening if not addressed, increases with abdominal surgery.

-SMALL INTESTINE - The small intestine is about 20 feet of convoluted tube that sits anatomically on top of the bladder.
-If stool stays there, it exerts downward pressure on the bladder, leading to unnecessary bloating, pain, urinary frequency and/or pelvic organ prolapse.
+Adhesions around the small intestine can contribute to bloating, pain, menstrual cramps, urinary frequency and/or pelvic organ prolapse.
+The small intestine is about 20 feet of convoluted tube that sits anatomically on top of the bladder.
+If stool stays there, it exerts downward pressure on the bladder, taking up space and not allowing the bladder to expand.
 The ileo-cecal valve is responsible for muscle tone and peristalsis (movement) of stool within the colon.
 If the valve gets stuck, it can slow colon transit time and contribute to constipation or pain when stool is attempting to pass through the system.

-PERIPHERAL NERVES - The nervi nervorum is the fascial sheath that encases nerves like duct tape around an electrical cord.
+Adhesions around peripheral nerves can disrupt function and contribute to pain syndromes.
+The nervi nervorum is the fascial sheath that encases nerves like duct tape around an electrical cord.
 Adhesions of this sheath can shorten the natural glide of the nerve during movement.
 A restriction around the sciatic nerve can cause pain with sitting, muscle tightness in the hamstrings and legs.
 Restrictions in the obturator nerve can cause tightness or pain in the pelvic floor, groin and inner thigh.
-The pudendal nerve can become entrapped in many structures, including the pelvic floor and can cause pelvic floor tightness and saddle pain.
+The pudendal nerve can become entrapped in many structures, including the pelvic floor and hip muscles and can cause pelvic floor tightness and saddle pain.

-You might be asking yourself, what is wrong with scar tissue and why can’t I just have it surgically removed?
-The problem with surgery is that adhesions or collagen cross-links develop in the normal process of healing from surgery.
-The ideal way to mobilize fascia is by mechanically loading the tissue in all three fascial planes, either through manual therapy or specific exercise or movement.
-It is important to note that scar tissue will not go away on its own!
-If fascia is not restored to normal mobility, the core muscles will not be able to function as they were designed.
+Scar tissue will not go away or become mobile over time without intervention.
+The ideal way to mobilize fascia is by mechanically loading the tissue, either through manual therapy or specific exercise or movement.
+The core muscles are not able to function as they were designed in the presence of adhsions.
 The fascia around the organs is continuous with the fascia that envelopes the muscles in the lumbopelvic region, including the thighs.
-Contracting core muscles can actually reproduce the symptoms or tug on the fascia more, perpetuating the problem, hence the “catch 22” that so many individuals are in.
+Contracting the core muscles can actually reproduce the symptoms or tug on the fascia more, perpetuating the problem, hence the “catch 22” that so many individuals are in.

 References: